-Pictured left: A “cannula” tool which is used to suction fat.
+Pictured left: A “cannula” tool that is used to suction fat.

 I realize that Liposuction surgery might sound scary and even painful, but “no pain, no gain” right?
 In all seriousness, Liposuction is an invasive procedure so there could be some pain involved.
 However, patients are always provided with top-notch anesthesia to manage potential discomfort.
 Vaser HD Lipo, like all other liposuction methods, requires the use of a cannula or rod with holes at the tip that allows your surgeon to carefully remove fat.